activebridge/lazybox/README.md

 Use lazybox with rails 3.1 asset pipeline.

 LazyBox implemented using only with css and jquery without images.
-This is hight perfomance modal dialogs.
-All unpacked files take only 2.5 kb.
+This is high perfomance modal dialogs.
+All unpacked files take only 3 kb.
 You never find simplest solution for popup windows.

 # Installation